nfdi4cat/Ontology-Overview-of-NFDI4Cat/README.md

  The ontologies are classified with regards to their research domain [here](./Radarplots.md).

- [Here](./Radarplots.html) you can find the Radar plot as interactive plot.
+ [Here](./Radarplot.html) you can find the radar plot shown below as interactive plot (download html file and open it locally).

  ![Map of Ontologies for Catalysis Research Domains](./Fig2-OntoMap.svg)